chapel-lang/chapel-blog/content/posts/7qs-chop/index.md

 trade-off between performance and productivity in distributed heterogeneous combinatorial search.
-This also involved tackling critical issues of heterogeneity, portability, and scalability within such systems — the very foundation of the Chapel-based Optimization Project (ChOp) that I mentioned.
+This also involved tackling critical issues of heterogeneity, portability, and scalability within such systems—the very foundation of the Chapel-based Optimization Project (ChOp) that I mentioned.

 In my most recent position, I was part of a multidisciplinary group